thegatesdev/maple/README.md

 **Maple** was originally intended as a replacement to the Spigot Configuration API, which allows Minecraft plugins to read data from configuration files.
-This is still my use-case for this library, but it is of course not limited to Minecraft.
+This is still my use-case for this library, but the goals have grown way past that.

 My goal with this library is to represent JSON like configuration values in a clean and understandable structure, with plenty of utilities for different scenario's,